RaT0M/sar-pre-processing/docs/04_Prior_preprocessing.rst

 --------------------
 The steps to pre-process GPM data after download are:

-1. Conversion to NetCDF
+1. Conversion of HDF files to NetCDF format

 This transformation utilizes the *ncl* tools and is initiated via ``ncl gpm_hdf2nc.ncl`` where *gpm_hdf2nc.ncl* is an adjusted, thus actually working version of the routine provided at https://www.ncl.ucar.edu/Applications/Scripts/gpm_hdf2nc.ncl .

-2. Altering meta-data
+2. Adjustment of meta-data

 Here, the meta-data of the newly created NetCDF files is modified.
-This includes adjusting time information from filename if not present in NetCDF file dimensions vie *cdo settime* and *cdo setdate* and re-order latitudes and longitudes via *ncpdq*.
+This includes adjusting time information from filename if not present in NetCDF file dimensions via ``cdo settime`` and ``cdo setdate`` and re-order latitudes and longitudes with *ncpdq*.

      .. code::